-Whether you opt for full colour or traditional black and white, I love capturing that special something that makes your cat unique.
-A close up will show off their expression and facial markings, while a full body drawing will highlight a favourite pose.
+Whether you opt for full colour or traditional black and white, I love capturing that special something that makes the cat in your photo unique.
+A close-up will show off their expression and facial markings, while a full-body drawing will highlight a favourite pose.

 He is a smart ginger and white fellow and the apple of Penny's eye.
-This was drawn from a phone snapshot which was actually a great portrait when you eliminated the background from the photo.
+This was drawn from a phone snapshot which was actually a great portrait when I eliminated the background.
 Unusually for indoor shots, the lighting worked well, as the shadows and highlights helped to give form and shape to his facial structure.
 Without the benefit of colour it is helpful to have side lighting, as in this portrait, to help show that the chin, cheeks and nose come forward from the rest of the head.

 Although much of the fur appears white, very little of this drawing was left as bare paper.
-A very light layer of graphite was laid over all but the highlighted areas on the bridge of the nose and the edges of the cheeks.
+A very light layer of graphite was laid over all but the highlighted areas on the bridge of the nose and the edges of the cheeks and chin.

 The shades of orange fur were depicted with softer grades of graphite which give a darker tone.

 The owner's mother commissioned this painting of Rollo as a birthday present.